-2016 also saw a number of liner vessels requiring extensive scheduled periods in dock to revalidate their certificates.
-In the fourth quarter a decision was taken to start sending vessels to Singapore for docking and, despite the time needed to get to and from the dock, a noticeable improvement has been observed in both out-of-service time and docking expense.
+It is the Company's preference for vessels to visit Singapore for docking and, despite the time needed to get to and from the dock, this gives a noticeable improvement in both out-of-service time and docking expense.
+However, the lack of foreign currency will affect this strategy in 2018.